February 2014 Konduga massacre: Boko Haram

-Boko Haram is an jihadist terrorist group in Nigeria that is demanding to impose sharia law upon the entire country.
+Boko Haram is a jihadist terrorist group in Nigeria that is demanding to impose sharia law upon the entire country.
 Founded by Mohammed Yousuf, the group commonly bombs government buildings and churches in its militant attacks.
 The group is most active in the former territory of the Bornu Empire, now Borno State in northeastern Nigeria.
 Boko Haram launched its first terror attack in 2009, and have since been engaged in a low-intensity conflict against the Nigerian government, armed forces and inhabitants.
 Boko Haram is particularly vicious against Nigerian Christians, who they see as infidels living in their proposed Islamist state.
 BH had carried out massacres in villages prior to the Konduga massacre.
 The violence became so widespread that on 14 May 2013, Nigerian President Goodluck Jonathan declared a state of emergency in northern Nigeria and mobilized the army to battle the militants.

 Other actions by Boko Haram include a mass shooting in 2013, a massacre in January 2014, battles in 2014 and 2015, as well as suicide bombings in 2018 and 2019.